acl-org/acl-anthology/README.md

   * PostgreSQL (9.3.1)
   * Java (1.5 or higher)
 ```
-If you don't have a running copy, we recommend using RVM to install Rails and all its dependencies.
-Also, git command line tools or GUI is needed to clone the repository.
+If you don't have a running copy, we strongly recommend using RVM to install Ruby, Rails and all its dependencies otherwise the process might change files and make your Rails install unusable.
+Also, the git command line tools or GUI are needed to clone the repository.
 However, if you are using Debian, apparently using RVM causes all sorts of chaos, so you may want to skip this step.  **However, please take particular care about versions of Solr (farther down).**

 ### Cloning ###
 Browse to your designated folder and clone it using this git command (or with a git GUI tool).
 The process should take a while since the repository is quite big (about 150MB):